datanav/docs/technical/woocommerce-invoiced.rst

      - "string"

-Woocommerce Order to Invoiced Lineitem
+WooCommerce Order to Invoiced Lineitem
 --------------------------------------
-Every Woocommerce Order will be synchronized with a Invoiced Lineitem.
+Every WooCommerce Order will be synchronized with a Invoiced Lineitem.

-Once a link between a Woocommerce Order and a Invoiced Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Order and a Invoiced Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Order and a Invoiced Lineitem:
+The following properties are synchronized between a WooCommerce Order and a Invoiced Lineitem:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Order Property
+   * - WooCommerce Order Property
      - Invoiced Lineitem Property
      - Invoiced Data Type
    * - line_items.name